Analyzing your prompt, please hold on...

 const chart = worksheet.getCharts().get(pieIdx);

-// Set the legend can be showed
+// Set the legend **to be shown**

 chart.setShowLegend(true);

-// Set the chart title name
+// **Set the chart title**

 chart.getTitle().setText("High-Low-Close Stock");

-// Set the Legend at the bottom of the chart area
+// **Set the legend** at the bottom of the chart area

 chart.getLegend().setPosition(AsposeCells.LegendPositionType.Bottom);